-Search fails to turn up work-release escapee; there's speculation he went to SW Louisiana
+Officials apprehend escaped work-release inmate after finding him in empty building on Maplewood

 Latest Weather Blog

-Search fails to turn up work-release escapee; there's speculation he went to SW Louisiana
+Officials apprehend escaped work-release inmate after finding him in empty building on Maplewood

-BATON ROUGE — Law officers said Wednesday that they suspect a state prison inmate who leapt from a van while being transported to a work-release site may have left the Baton Rouge area for southwestern Louisiana.
+BATON ROUGE — Law officers said Wednesday that they caught a state prison inmate who leaped from a van while being transported to a work-release site.

+Shawn Simien, 34, was apprehended around 4:45 p.m. in an empty building off Maplewood Drive in the Glen Oaks area.
+He will be booked by the East Baton Rouge Sheriff's Office on a simple escape charge.

-Shawn Simien, 34, had been convicted on a first-degree robbery charge after being accused in Calcasieu Parish in 2019.
-He had been taking part in a work-release program pending his release from prison on August 2025.
+Simien had been convicted on a first-degree robbery charge after being accused in Calcasieu Parish in 2019.
+He had been taking part in a work-release program pending his release from prison in August 2025.

 Workforce officials said Simien jumped from the van Tuesday while it was near the intersection of Plank and Hooper roads.
 Search crews using dogs and helicopters were unable to find Simien, the East Baton Rouge Parish Sheriff's Office said Wednesday.